Berkshire County Court Records

 - Personal CORI: Any individual may request their own CORI report at no charge by visiting a designated DCJIS office or participating community organization.

-- Employer access: Employers certified under the CORI law may access reports in accordance with M.G.L. c.
-6, §§ 167–178B.
+- Employer access: Employers certified under the CORI law may access reports under M.G.L. c.
+6, §§167–178B.

 Sealing Criminal Records